-After Becket took Wayne State to court, the school relented and reinstated InterVarsity on campus.
-Now the University is asking a federal court to give it the power to kick the group off campus any time.
-So in June 2018, Becket filed two briefs seeking a permanent fix to the school’s discriminatory policy, which allows more than 90 student groups to choose leaders who agree with them – but not InterVarsity.
+After Becket took Wayne State, as well as Michigan Governor Richard Snyder and Attorney General Bill Schuette, to court, the school relented and reinstated InterVarsity on campus.
+Now, the university is asking a federal court to give it the power to kick the group off campus any time.
+In June 2018, Becket filed two briefs seeking a permanent fix to the school’s discriminatory policy, which allows more than 90 student groups to choose leaders who agree with them – but not InterVarsity.
 In July 2018, InterVarsity dropped its lawsuit against Michigan Governor Richard Snyder and Attorney General Bill Schuette after they acknowledged that Michigan universities must respect the rights of religious student groups to choose their own leaders.

 Oral arguments were heard on July 10, 2019.